Our Team

 SPEECH PATHOLOGIST

-Chantel is a UK-trained Speech and Language Pathologist who holds a Master of Medical Science (MMedSci) in Speech and Language Therapy from the University of Sheffield, graduating with distinction in 2020.
+Chantel is a UK-trained Speech and Language Pathologist who holds a Master of Medical Science (MMedSci) in Speech and Language Therapy from the University of Sheffield, graduating with distinction.
 As a Certified Practising Speech Pathologist with Speech Pathology Australia, Chantel brings extensive experience in assessing and managing dysphagia and communication challenges across diverse adult populations.

 Her clinical background spans acute medical wards, specialist stroke units, tertiary neuro-rehabilitation, subacute and palliative care settings, as well as voice and stuttering clinics.
 Chantel's specialist interests include speech, voice, and swallowing, with a focus on enhancing her clients' independence, quality of life, and fostering authentic communication.